Family Constellation TherapyJun 30, 2022

 What is Family Constellation Therapy

-Dr. Ameet: So I practice a therapy called family constellations therapy which really gives us the tools to sense the traumas of the past that are causing the symptoms of anxiety, depression or other physical symptoms or emotional symptoms of a person today.
+Dr. Ameet: So I practice a therapy called family constellations therapy which really gives us the tools to sense the traumas of the past that are causing the symptoms of anxiety, depression or other physical symptoms or emotional symptoms of a person today and so it works well as remedies for anxiety and depression.
 Family constellations therapy has discovered that we as children are kind of loyal to the sufferings of our parents and our grandparents unconsciously or even consciously.
 For example, if mom is abused by dad then we will usually side with mom, we'll take mom's side.
 And that loyalty keeps us occupied with mom's troubles and we get this responsibility, a sense of over responsibility.
 And that over sense of responsibility, one, it basically creates long-term sadness for some people or unhappiness, you're never free to just enjoy your life because you've taken like a parent caring role for your parent who's meant to be caring for you despite your situation.
 And also what happens is you might have an antagonism or antagonistic attitude towards the other parent, the abuser.

 So your two sources of life, mother and father, you have different loyalties to them or a conflict of feelings for them but you come from both of those parents so you end up being torn inside or unsettled inside not knowing it's coming from these loyalties, right?
 And your parents' behavior and trauma is also coming from their entanglements from their parents, so your grandparents.
 So whatever happened to your grandparents is trickling down into your family system and you're responding to that out of loyalty, out of love, out of compensation.